johncrook-davies/sailing/charts.md

  - there is also a small table of tidal heights but there is a bigger one in the almanac
  - it defines navigation mark (IALA - international assosiation of lighthouse authorities) for coming into port
 * The bottom left of the chart has a 'Notice to Mariners' which defines the last correction to the chart applied.
 You can use this to go to the UKHO (UK Hydrographic Organisation) website ro look for charg corrections since that date.
 Find the relevant changes by finding changes that are after the notice to mariners version number.
 You can then draw these in with a magenta pen.
 Alternatively there might be a piece of chart to glue on top of the current chart
- Projection:
+* Maintained depths are shown as x.xm but spot depths are shown as X x.
+## Projections
+### 'Mercator'
-  - 'Mercator' Mercator was a Belgian that figured out a formula to represent a spherical grid on a flat piece of paper.
+Mercator was a Belgian that figured out a formula to represent a spherical grid on a flat piece of paper.
 Placing a light in the center of a globe, this would be the shadow cast by the land and lines of longitude and lattitude, of a piece of paper were wrapped around the equator.
 This means that as you get closer to the pole land masses get bigger.
 For the same reason, the scale is defined only at a certain lattitude oin the chart.
 The shortest distance between two points on this chart is called a 'Great Circle' and is curved.
+### 'Transverse Mercator'
-  - 'Transverse Mercator' is used for large scale, small area charts.
+Used for large scale, small area charts.
 This is where the piece of paper is wrapped round the other way, from pole to pole.
 This is accurate around the meridian that it is based on and then there is distortion the further away from that meridian you go.
-  - 'Gnomonic projection' or 'UPS' (won't be tested on for day skipper) - the projection that would be cast if a flat piece of paper is illuminated by the light from a globe.
+### 'Gnomonic projection' or 'UPS' (won't be tested on for day skipper)
+The projection that would be cast if a flat piece of paper is illuminated by the light from a globe.
 Gnomonic the light is in the center of the globe.
 UPS the light is at the top of the globe.
 These are used for ocean crossings.
 A straight line (Rhumb line) on this projection is the shortest distance between two points.
 ## Latitude and longitude
 * On a chart - numbers of longitude and latitude can be written in places that seem a bit random
 * Latitude:
   - Lines of latitude are called parallels
   - Left and right scales on a chart